Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 heading to the target at the correct speed and altitude, and actuating the bomb release button upon flyover of said IP, holding it down throughout the maneuver.
 This begins the Pullup timer.
-The ADI needles will center, then show deviation against the initial heading course- vertial being roll, horizontal being level to maintain current altitude.
+The ADI needles will center, then show deviation against the initial heading course- vertical being roll, horizontal being level to maintain current altitude.
 At timeout of the Pullup timer, a pullup warning tone will be provided, and the Pullup Lamp will illuminate; subsequently, the Release timer will begin its count, the horizontal ADI needle will transition